Police search for man who punched actor Steve Buscemi on Manhattan street: NYPD - ExBulletin

 Police search for man who punched actor Steve Buscemi on Manhattan street: NYPD

-KIPS BAY, Manhattan (PIX11) Police search for man accused of punching actor Steve Buscemi in the face in New York on Wednesday, according to officials.
+KIPS BAY, Manhattan (PIX11) – Police are searching for a man accused of punching actor Steve Buscemi in the face in New York on Wednesday, according to the New York Police Department.

 Police were called to 369 Third Ave. in Manhattan around noon.
 Buscemi was taken to a hospital to be treated for bruising, swelling and bleeding to his left eye, according to authorities.

-Steve Buscemi was attacked in Mid-Town Manhattan, another victim of a random act of violence in the city, according to a statement released Sunday by his publicist.
+Steve Buscemi was attacked in Midtown, Manhattan, another victim of a random act of violence in the city, his publicist said in a statement.
 He is doing well and appreciates everyone's well wishes.

+Buscemis Boardwalk Empire co-star Michael Stuhlbarg was hit with a rock while walking in Manhattan's Central Park on March 31.
+Stuhlbarg pursued his attacker, who was arrested outside the park.

 |